Russian Orthodox Ecclesiastical Mission in Jerusalem: Division after the Russian Revolution

 In the 1990s tensions between the two Missions flared when the Israeli government, acting under Russian pressure, transferred properties of the original Mission in Hebron and Jericho to the patriarchal Mission.
 The forcible expulsion of their monks and caretakers soured the already strained relations between the two Missions, which did not begin to recover until the reconciliation of the Moscow Patriarchate and the Russian Orthodox Church Outside Russia in 2007.
 (Today the Jericho properties are jointly administered by the two Missions.)

 Present day

-As church life continues to recover in the former Soviet Union growing numbers of pilgrims from Russia, Ukraine, and other former Soviet republics are flocking to the Holy Land.
+As church life continues to recover in the former Soviet Union, growing numbers of pilgrims from Russia, Ukraine, and other former Soviet republics are flocking to the Holy Land.
 The two parts of the Russian Orthodox Ecclesiastical Mission share the work of caring for these pilgrims and administering the holy places under Russian Orthodox jurisdiction.

-The patriarchal Mission at this time is led by Archimandrite Vassian (Zmeev).
+At the end of 2023, the patriarchal Mission Archimandrite Vassian (Zmeev) became the new head of the Russian Ecclesiastical Mission of the Moscow Patriarchate.

-The current (as of February 2013) Acting Chief of the ROCOR Mission is Hieromonk Roman (Krassovsky), formerly of Holy Trinity Monastery in Jordanville, New York.
+In 2025, the head of the ROCOR Mission is Hieromonk Roman (Krassovsky), formerly of Holy Trinity Monastery in Jordanville, New York.
+He joined the Mission in 2013.

+Since the start of the 2023 conflict, the Mission has been living under attack, along with the rest of the region.